Defence Health recognises the importance of protecting your personal information and the trust you place in us.

 Sometimes we may ask to collect particular personal information about you.
-Unless we have already done so, when or before we collect that information, we will take reasonable steps to inform you of:
+Unless we have already done so, or it is apparent from the circumstances, when or before we collect that information, we will take reasonable steps to inform you of:

 - The purposes for which the information is collected

 - Where applicable, any Australian law or court or tribunal order requiring the information to be collected,

 - The main consequences if all or part of the information is not provided, and

 - How you can access and correct your information and make a complaint about a privacy breach.

 - In circumstances where additional health information is required we may contact your nominated health provider, including to conduct claims processing and control (including claims audits, risk management and fraud prevention)